oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/hooks/useAccount.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/hooks/useAccount.tsx)

-This file contains a custom React hook called `useAccount` that is used to connect to an Alephium wallet and retrieve the current account.
+This file contains a custom React hook called `useAccount` that is used to connect to an Oxygenium wallet and retrieve the current account.
 The hook is designed to be used in a React component and takes an optional callback function `onDisconnected` that is called when the wallet is disconnected.

 The hook uses the `useEffect` hook to perform the connection to the wallet when the component is mounted.
-It first retrieves the `context` object from the `useAlephiumConnectContext` hook, which contains information about the current network, address group, and key type.
+It first retrieves the `context` object from the `useOxygeniumConnectContext` hook, which contains information about the current network, address group, and key type.
 It then checks if the current connector is either WalletConnect or Desktop Wallet, and if so, it returns without doing anything.

-If the current connector is not WalletConnect or Desktop Wallet, the hook retrieves the default Alephium wallet using the `getDefaultAlephiumWallet` function from the `@oxygenium/get-extension-wallet` library.
+If the current connector is not WalletConnect or Desktop Wallet, the hook retrieves the default Oxygenium wallet using the `getDefaultOxygeniumWallet` function from the `@oxygenium/get-extension-wallet` library.
 It then checks if the current account is already connected and matches the current network, address group, and key type.
 If so, it returns without doing anything.

-If the current account is not connected or does not match the current network, address group, and key type, the hook calls the `enableIfConnected` function on the Alephium wallet to connect to the wallet and enable the account.
+If the current account is not connected or does not match the current network, address group, and key type, the hook calls the `enableIfConnected` function on the Oxygenium wallet to connect to the wallet and enable the account.
 It passes in the `onDisconnected` callback function if it was provided, as well as the current network, address group, and key type.
 If the account is successfully enabled, the hook sets the signer provider and account in the `context` object.

 Finally, the hook returns an object containing the current account and a boolean indicating whether the account is connected or not.

-This hook can be used in a React component to retrieve the current account and connect to an Alephium wallet.
+This hook can be used in a React component to retrieve the current account and connect to an Oxygenium wallet.
 For example:

 ```jsx
 import { useAccount } from 'oxygenium-web3'